Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 • MOXF6

 From its genesis in the SY-1 of 1974, the rich tradition of the Yamaha synthesizer has evolved through many stages, such as innovation in tone generation systems, advancements in user interfaces, and enrichment of content.
 This tradition was handed down to the MOTIF XF WH that we proudly introduced in 2014.
-In the seventies and eighties, Yamaha focused on technical innovation in building the fundamental components of keyboard mechanisms and unlocking the secrets of tone generation.
-The challenging nineties saw a repeated number of trial and error attempts in our quest to understand how the synthesizer could be made a better musical instrument.
-Over the course of the past decades, we have slowly but surely perfected our craft.
+In the ‘70s and ‘80s, Yamaha focused on technical innovation in building the fundamental components of keyboard mechanisms and unlocking the secrets of tone generation.
+The challenging ‘90s saw a repeated number of trial and error attempts in our quest to understand how the synthesizer could be improved as a musical instrument.
+Over the course of the past decades, we have slowly, but surely, perfected our craft.

 MOTIF XF7, MOTIF XF8, MOTIF XS6, MOTIF ES6, MOTIF 7